US finds 500 Native American boarding school deaths so far

 Early curricula focused heavily on outdated vocational skills, including homemaking for girls.

-Accounting for the whereabouts of children who died has been difficult because records weren’t always kept.
-Ground penetrating radar has been used in some places to search for remains.

-The National Native American Boarding School Healing Coalition, which created an early inventory of the schools, has said Interior’s work will be an important step for the U.S. in reckoning with its role in the schools but noted that the agency’s authority is limited.

-Later this week, a U.S. House subcommittee will hear testimony on a bill to create a truth and healing commission modeled after one in Canada.
+A U.S. House subcommittee on Thursday will hear testimony on a bill to create a truth and healing commission modeled after one in Canada.
 Several church groups are backing the legislation.

+Deborah Parker, chief executive of the National Native American Boarding School Healing Coalition, tearfully recalled stories of a boarding school on the Tulalip reservation where she’s from that had a small jail cell and a basement where at least one girl routinely was chained to a heater and beaten.
+She said others hid to shield themselves from abuse.

+“I am concerned when we begin to open these doors for our boarding school survivors to come forward and share their stories,” she said.

 (Copyright (c) 2022 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)